 Lake Nicaragua (Lago de Nicaragua) is the largest of several freshwater lakes in Nicaragua as well as the largest in Central America.
 Located in southwest Nicaragua, it is the dominant physical feature of the country.
 Its indigenous name is Cocibolca, and the Spanish called it Mar Dulce.
 The meaning of both terms is "sweet sea."

-With an area of 8,157 sq km (3,149 sq mi), it is the 19th largest lake in the world (by area) and the tenth largest in the Americas, slightly smaller than Lake Titicaca.
+With an area of 8,157 sq km (3,149 sq mi), it is the 19th largest lake in the world (by area) and the second largest true lake in Latin America, slightly smaller than Lake Titicaca.

 There are more than 400 islands in the lake.
 Most of the islands are covered with rich vegetation which includes tropical fruit trees.
 Some of the islands are inhabited.

 Lake Nicaragua is intermittently joined by the Tipitapa River to Lake Managua.
 The lake drains to the Caribbean Sea via the San Juan River.
 It is the only freshwater lake containing oceanic animal life, including sharks, swordfish and tarpon.